docsteveharris/paper-spotepi/write/5_results.md

 Median Odds Ratio (MOR) of 2.11 (95%CI 1.81-2.42) which differed little to that estimated excluding patient predictors (MOR 2.18 \[95%CI 1.82--2.60\]).
-The MOR summarises the differences when comparing decision making for patients in any two randomly selected hospitals, and consistency when excluding patient level predictors suggests that it is a true hospital level difference.
+The MOR summarises the differences when comparing decision making for patients from any two randomly selected hospitals, and consistency when excluding patient level predictors suggests that it is a true hospital level difference.

 Determinants of prompt admission
 --------------------------------